With rice saved up we don't need to ask for help from other people.”

 We have dreams.

-A donation of £60 could provide seeds to farming families and help communities support each other
+A monthly donation of £20 could provide seeds to farming families

 Help more women like Mosammat